 Seam sealing, which involves checking the seams on your tent, should be done at approximately the same time as waterproofing.
 Seams, especially ones between different types of fabric, are a prime place for water to seep into your tent.

-Each type of fabric may require a different type of seam sealer.
+Each type of fabric may require a different type of waterproofing.
 It’s always a good idea to consult your product information.
-However, there are some seam sealers that will only work on certain fabrics and some that work on many.
+There are some seam sealers that will only work on certain fabrics and some that work on many.
 Be sure and read your products so you choose and use the correct ones.

 Typically, silicone fabrics need silicone-based sealants.
 Polyurethane tents need a urethane-based sealant.